The Tile Nutritional Label

 Tile like any other product on in our industry is made from specific ingredients which make up its composition.
 Just as pizza can be created with different ingredients and with different methods, tile can be too!
 For example, ceramic tile is made mainly from clay and silica whereas porcelain tile can have a wide array of ingredients such as clay, silica, feldspar, flint, quartz, and even recycled porcelain tiles.
 Furthermore, ceramic tiles and porcelain tiles are manufactured differently under different temperatures.
 To make matters even more complicated, porcelain tiles can be manufactured with different ingredients and with different methods.
 So given that different tiles are made with different raw materials and different manufacturing procedures, you can expect that the final product will have different properties.
 Hence, the tile’s “nutrition label” is born!

 Going back to our pizza example, the ingredients that go into a pizza dictate its salt content, fat content, sugar content, and so on.
 As consumers, we can use this information to understand how they produced the pizza, and if it’s healthy or not through industry standards.
 In the same way, the tile’s “nutritional label” also provides insight into its glaze scratch resistance, slip resistance, breakage strength, deep abrasion resistance, water absorption, usability, and so on.
 At Vela Tile, we are transparent about this label.
 We want our customers to be informed and help them make the right decision when it comes to buying tile for their home.
 This information is offered by the manufacturer when they get their tile tested by organizations like ASTM.
-We urge you to pay attention to these label just as you should do when you buy food from a store.
+To buy a quality tile, we recommend you to pay attention to this label just as you should do when you buy food from a store.

 Technical Terms On The Label